-There can be few spots more dramatic for a street race than in the shadow of the giant Petronas Twin Towers, but that's precisely the setting for Kuala Lumpur's KL City Grand Prix.
+There can in fact be few spots more dramatic for a street race than in the shadow of the giant Petronas Twin Towers, but that was precisely the setting for Kuala Lumpur's KL City Grand Prix.
 The 3.3 kilometre, 16 corner layout took in some of the Malaysian capital's most recognisable buildings along its length and, following a trial run in 2015, had looked set to be part of the prestigious V8 Supercar series, the only round outside of Australia or New Zealand.

 The circuit began in front of the Suria KLCC shopping centre at the foot of the Petronas Twin Towers, before heading anti-clockwise along Jalan Ampang, Jalan Sultan Ismail, Jalan Raja Chulan and Jalan Perak, then back up Jalan P Ramlee towards the finish line.
 Designed to full FIA specifications, the track was inspected by delegate Tim Schenken and certified as a Grade 3 facility in 2015.